commercetools/nodejs/docs/cli/state-importer.md

 # State Importer

-A package that helps with importing [commercetools states](https://docs.commercetools.com/http-api-projects-states.html) in JSON format to the [commercetools platform](https://docs.commercetools.com/).
+A package that helps with importing [Composable Commerce states](https://docs.commercetools.com/http-api-projects-states.html) in JSON format to [commercetools Composable Commerce](https://docs.commercetools.com/).
 This package is built to be used in conjunction with [sphere-node-cli](https://github.com/sphereio/sphere-node-cli)

 ## Configuration